Wunder von Lengede: The Alter Mann rescue

-However, a worker called Hütter, whose long year foreman was among the missed, suggested on the previous Sunday to the technical director Ferling a further escape zone.
+A worker called Hütter, whose long-time foreman was among the missing, suggested a further escape zone on the previous Sunday to the technical director Ferling.
 This last escape resort was in an abandoned part of the mine, in Alter Mann ("old man").
 Under normal conditions, it was absolutely forbidden to enter this area, but workers now and then had a look at Alter Mann areas or used them to take a rest or shortcut.
-The suggestion led to a final hole being drilled down to this highly dangerous and unstable area of the mine.
+The suggestion led to a final hole being drilled down to this highly dangerous and unstable area.
 When contact with a new group of 11 survivors was established via hammer signal, newspapers and media worldwide began to speak of a miracle.
-As the experienced rescuers had hoped, more than 20 miners had fled into the Alter Mann as water was rising in the newer parts of the mine.
-By the time the drill came down, only 11 had survived in extreme circumstances of falling rock, debris, wounded and dying comrades and different water levels.
+As the experienced rescuers had hoped, more than 20 miners had fled into the Alter Mann as water rose in the newer parts of the mine.
+By the time the drill came down, only 11 had survived amid the falling rock, debris, wounded and dying comrades and different water levels.
 They had only a bottle of tea with them and the batteries of their helmet lamps had to be rationed.
-Due to the instability of the region, drilling was done in the final parts with a compressor.
+Due to instability, the final steps of drilling were done with a compressor.

 After a few more days of drilling rescue access holes, the 11 miners were brought to safety on 7 November after being trapped for two weeks.
 They were rescued from a depth of 59 m via a 52.2 cm diameter shaft, using a device called Dahlbusch bomb.
 The remaining 29 workers had died; 19 were killed directly in the disaster, 10 in the aftermath while awaiting rescue.

 There were some harsh discussions about why and whether this last resort had not been suggested earlier.
 As it was revealed later, rumours about the Alter Mann as a possible refuge had been raised as early as two days after the flooding.
 However these had not been taken into account till the formal attempt by Hütter.
 Der Spiegel described some rumours about East German involvement against critics as well a sort of psychological barrier between different hierarchy levels as reason for the late search in the Alter Mann.